Last Updated on

 Choosing What You Like

 If you can’t go into a mattress store and lie on different beds (which is the best way to do it), then you’ll have to get creative.
+You may need to check out these bed in a box reviews.

 If you think you like firmer mattresses, think to yourself, what would I say if someone told me I have to sleep on the floor?
 Obviously, that’s uncomfortable, but some people hate it less than others.